Important facts and information to know when visiting Oman

 Oman is best visited during the cooler winter months of the year where daytime temperatures are pleasant – October through to May.
 It can rain in the winter, be warned of the risk of flash flooding.

 During the summer months of July through to September, the southern city of Salalah benefits from the Khareef – monsoonal weather that makes temperatures much cooler than elsewhere on the Arabian Peninsular.
+The hottest month of the year is June.

 Most popular attractions in Oman